KorfLab/spitfire/README.md

 ========

 This document is for users in the Korf Lab to set up their computer environments on the Genome Center cluster.
-You may find that the organizational principles here also apply to your main computer.

 ## Accounts ##